threefoldtech/grid_deployment/README.md

 The TFGrid Full Stack is composed of:

-- Grid Backend
+- TFGrid Backend
-- Grid Hub
+- TFGrid Zero-OS Hub
-- Grid Bootstrap
+- TFGrid Zero-OS Bootstrap Generator
 - TFChain Validator

-## Grid Backend
+## TFGrid Backend

-One can deploy a grid backend with docker compose for each of the Threefold Grid networks (Devnet, QAnet, Testnet & Mainnet).
+For each of the Threefold Grid networks (Devnet, QAnet, Testnet & Mainnet), the respective grid backend can be deployed using docker compose.
 [Have a look at the documentation to get started.](https://github.com/threefoldtech/grid_deployment/tree/development/docker-compose)

-## Grid Hub
+## TFGrid Zero-OS Hub

-The ZOS Hub is used to distribute Flist files.
+The Zero-OS Hub is used to distribute Flist files.
 Users use Flists to deploy workloads on 3Nodes.

-## Grid Bootstrap
+## TFGrid Zero-OS Bootstrap Generator

 The bootstrap service is used to create ZOS bootstrap images.
 Farmers use such images to deploy 3Nodes on the Grid.

 ## TFChain Validator

 The grid run on TFChain.
-We provide an easy installer to setup a validator.
+We provide an easy installer to set up a validator.

 ## Grid Snapshots